Kyle O'Reilly: The Conglomeration and The Paragon (2024–present)

 On the April 9, 2025 episode of Dynamite, Cole addressed winning the AEW TNT Championship in a backstage segment alongside O'Reilly and Strong and formed their own group known as "The Paragon".
 On May 25 at Double or Nothing, Paragon were defeated by Don Callis Family (Josh Alexander, Konosuke Takeshita, and Kyle Fletcher).
 On July 12 at All In Zero Hour, O'Reilly rejoined The Conglomeration, teaming with Hologram, Tomohiro Ishii, and "Big Boom!"
 AJ to defeat the Don Callis Family (Hechicero, Rocky Romero, Lance Archer, and Trent Beretta).
 Despite rejoining The Conglomerartion, O'Reilly was still considered a member of The Paragon.
 O'Reilly teamed with Strong, Darby Allin, Mark Briscoe, and Orange Cassidy to defeat the Death Riders (Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Daniel Garcia, and Pac) in Blood and Guts match on November 12 at the namesake event with O'Reilly making Moxley submit for the win.
+On November 22 at Full Gear, O'Reilly defeated Moxley by submission in a No Holds Barred match.
+After Full Gear, AEW president Tony Khan announced that O'Reilly had suffered an undisclosed injury and was not medically cleared to compete.

+At Dynasty on April 12, 2026, O'Reilly returned as the surprise teammate for his Conglomeration stablemates Orange Cassidy and Roderick Strong to defeat The Dogs (David Finlay, Clark Connors, and Gabe Kidd) and win the AEW World Trios Championship.
+This marked O'Reilly's first championship in AEW.
+On the May 20 episode of Dynamite, O'Reilly wrestled the reigning AEW Continental Champion Jon Moxley to a time-limit draw in a championship eliminator match to earn a title match, but failed to win the title from Moxley four days later at Double or Nothing.
+On the July 29 episode of Dynamite, The Conglomeration lost their Trios Championship to The Demand (Ricochet, Bishop Kaun, and Toa Liona), ending their reign at 108 days.

 Personal life

 Greenwood has type 1 diabetes.
 He cites Bret Hart, Toshiaki Kawada, Royce Gracie, and Muhammad Ali as his role models.
 Growing up, Greenwood participated in several sports, including amateur wrestling, ice hockey, football, lacrosse, kickboxing, Jiu-jitsu, and snowboarding, and briefly played rugby in Europe.
 He remains part of a rugby club and holds a purple belt in Brazilian jiu-jitsu.
 While training to become a professional wrestler, he worked as a cook at a local restaurant.
 Greenwood once lived with Davey Richards and Tony Kozina.

-On January 17, 2022, Greenwood and his wife had a daughter, Janie Elizabeth Greenwood, named after his late mother.
+On January 17, 2022, Greenwood and his wife had a daughter named after his late mother.